 where

 The above formula is valid whenever $u_B > 0$ for all $B \in \mathcal B(i)$.
 To account for the non-differentiability on the boundary, we set

 with

-In the case $u_B = Z_B = 0$, the constraint is satisfied and thus we can set the corresponding gradient to $0$.
+In the case $u_B = Z_B = 0$, the constraint is satisfied and, thus, we can set the corresponding gradient to $0$.
 The rationale behind the definition for $u_B = 0$ and $Z_B > 0$ is to enforce a step into positive direction.
-Numerically, we use $c := -10 < 0$.
-By definition it always holds $Z_B \geq 0$ and thus we do not need to cope with the case $Z_B < 0$.
-As the NADAM method may step into the negative domain, we set all pixels to zero which are negative after one NADAM iteration.
-Thus we also ensure that $u_B \geq 0$.
+Numerically, we use $C := -10 < 0$.
+By definition it always holds $Z_B \geq 0$ and, thus, we do not need to cope with the case $Z_B < 0$.
+As the NADAM method may produce iterates having pixels with negative value, we set all pixels to zero which have negative value after one NADAM iteration.
+This way, we also ensure $u_B \geq 0$.

 Instead of calculating the summand for every $B \in \mathcal{B}$, we choose a random family $\mathcal{B}_r \subset \mathcal{B}$ and approximate the gradient by